slybridges/kiss/README.md

 ├── blog/                         # create subfolders as you see fit to match your site URL structure.
-│   │                             # kiss automatically generates folder index pages listing all children │   ├── my-first-blog-post/       # content piece that is a directory with post.md/.html file inside │   │   ├── post.md               # generated slug will be /blog/my-first-blog-post/ (you can override it if you want)
+│   │                             # kiss automatically generates folder index pages listing all children │   ├── my-first-blog-post/       # content piece that is a directory with post.md/.html file inside │   │   ├── post.md               # generated permalink will be /blog/my-first-blog-post/ (you can override it if you want)
 │   │   └── blog-post-cover.jpg   # pictures in content directory are copied as is
 │   └── another-blog-post.md      # content piece that is a single file
 └── index.js                      # index file data (.js/.md/.html) are merged with parent data and cascade to their children